Are you one of the thousands of Americans with a lingering fungal infection?

 I personally had viral meningitis as a junior in high school, and it was probably the worst thing I’ve gone through medically.
 I was lucky though as bacterial meningitis can be deadly.
 But likewise, fungal meningitis can be difficult to treat as the infection is within the spinal canal where the cerebrospinal fluid resides.
 Anti-fungal drugs can also be relatively harsh on our systems.

-Potentially, using more natural approaches may be more well-tolerated by the body and possible even more effective than traditional medical treatments.
+Potentially, using more natural approaches may be more well-tolerated by the body and possibly even more effective than traditional medical treatments.
 As I will discuss, they offer possible synergy with existing anti-fungal medications as well.
 I think that our health system would be foolish to overlook their potential benefits as potential side effects are minimal in comparison to pharmaceutical approaches.

 - Eat a low-sugar, low glycemic index diet: yeasts like candida love to eat sugar.
 Urinary tract infections, yeast infections, and conditions such as interstitial cystitis can be associated with candida growth, and be triggered by high sugar intake.